Malmactor/malrio/docs/status.md

 The dataset has pairs of frame-action correspondences.
 For each pair, a visible frame is cropped and an action is sampled.

 1. __Map Generation__: Before a set of frame-action correspondences is collected, an unique world map is generated for producing the set.
 Maps are generated from simple obstacles generator or Prim map generator.
 The simple obstacle generator generates a world with randomly generated blocks and pits patterned like Level 1-1 in Super Mario Bros.
-The Prim map generator generates a maze-like world with Prim's algorithm, which is much harder to solve but guaranteed to be solvable.
+The Prim map generator generates a maze-like world with Prim's algorithm, which is harder to solve due to the requirements of spatial reasoning.

-2. __Visible Frame Crop__: A square region around mario is cropped as the perception to
+2. __Visible Frame Crop__: A square region around mario is cropped as the perception to agents at a paricular time.

-2. __Actions__: We use A-star search as the action generator for each visible area of each map.
-Our A-star algorithm cooperate closely with our physics engine by using the provided actions to generate frontiers of each state.
-Since A-star is guaranteed to be optimal, it serves as an ideal way to generate action labels to get to the goal.
-We also pre-select the maps that feasible for A-star to run, in terms of solvability and time cost.
+3. __Action Labels__: An A-star search with global perception gives a plausible route from the beginning to the end, which consists of a series of actions at each time step.
+With the one-to-one mapping relationship to time step, action series can be combined with corresponding visible frames to build frame-action pairs.

+4. __Action Downsampling__: With the observation that human players usually cannot change actions at every 60 frames in second, we introduce a prior of action downsampling.
+During a period of time, agents (including a-star

 __Part III: Supervised Training__<br>

 The basic end-to-end neural network modal is a stack of cnn layers trained with supervised training.

 1. __Input__: A visible frame at a particular time is defined as a 15 blocks x 15 blocks region around mario.
+Therefore, the frame can be represented as a square grid with one-hot encoding, where each cell has 4 features with values of [0, 1], indicating the presence of obstacles, mario, coins, and enemies.
+Since the position of mario is not neccessarily aligned with block boundaries, a sampling scheme is used to provide finer details.
+In particular, each block is represented by 4 x 4 piexels, and the presence of a bounding box would result the feature of covered pixels to be turned on.
+And ground truth label from the dataset is encoded as 6 dimensional vector using one-hot encoding, where each dimension represents an action.
+When an action is labeled, the corresponding feature will be turned on to 1, and other features will be turned off to 0.

 ### Evaluation
 // TODO